 Study group members carefully deliberated the inclusion of ISO-3166-1 three-letter codes as a categorization in the group’s typology.

-Some study group members noted that, while two-letter codes had a long-standing role in policy and procedure, ICANN had not consistently extended the same protections and definitions to three-letter codes.
+Some Study Group members noted that, while two-letter codes had a long-standing role in policy and procedure, ICANN had not consistently extended the same protections and definitions to three-letter codes.
 The Study Group also noted that TLDs and the ISO3166-1 alpha 3 list had coexisted, with occasional intersections, for many years, with no significant policy-based conflicts.

 However, following the release of the final version of the new gTLD applicant guidebook, which included a total prohibition on the use of ISO3166-1 three-letter codes, it was deemed appropriate to include this categorization in the group’s discussions.